mmvora/cicchat/README.md

 # Approach
-The approach I took was to use the Llama model to generate embeddings for the documents in the data_sources folder.
-I then used these embeddings to find the most similar document to the user's query.
-It was a very simple approach but it worked well for the MVP, if I was to do it again I would probably use a more advanced model and use an SQL database to store the embeddings - this would allow for:
+- The approach I took was to use the Gemini model to generate embeddings for the documents in the data_sources folder.
-1. A larger dataset
-2. We can add tool calls to A/B test various similarity metrics and querying strategies to fetch the most relevant documents
-3. We can add a feedback loop to improve the model over time
+- The magic lies in the chunking of the data source where instead of just splitting up the documents by number of characters, we use *Semantic Chunking* to split the documents into chunks that are semantically meaningful.
+This allows the model to generate embeddings that are more representative of the document as a whole, whilst ensuring that similar pieces of text are close together in the embedding space.
+  - We also use the breakpoint_threshold_type of "gradient" given alot of the data source is actually relating to the same topic, this allows us to effectively differentiate between the different pieces of knowledge.
+- I then used these embeddings to find the most similar documents to the user's query (in our case up to the 5 closest texts).
+We do this via a tool call that runs a cosine similarity between the user's query and the embeddings of the text chunks, returning the chunks to the LLM.

 ## The prompt
 The prompt I used was:
 ```
-    Use the following pieces of context to answer the question at the end.
-    If you don't know the answer, don't try to make up an answer and just try to be helpful using the context provided.

-    Context: {context}
-    History: {history}
-    Question: {question}
-    Helpful Answer:
+You are a chatbot dedicated to providing information about safety, training and anything else that the user asks.
+To answer the user's questions, you MUST use the tools provided to you.

+If you aren't able to answer the user's question using the provided tool, you should let the user know that you don't have the information.

 ```

 We can obviously tailor the prompt to be more specific to the CIC documents, but I think this is a good starting point for general use cases and minimises hallucinations.

 ## The model
-I used llama3.2 as the model for this project.
-It was free, small (7B parameters) and easy to run locally.
-There are obviously more advanced models that could be used.
+I used `gemini-1.5-flash` as the model for this project.
+You can change to any other model that you have access to by changing the `MODEL_NAME` in the environment variables.